yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-llamaindex-openai.md

 ---
 title: How to Develop RAG Apps with LlamaIndex, OpenAI and YugabyteDB
-headerTitle: Build RAG applications with LlamaIndex, OpenAI, and YugaybteDB
+headerTitle: Build RAG applications with LlamaIndex, OpenAI, and YugabyteDB
 linkTitle: LlamaIndex and OpenAI
 description: Learn to build RAG applications using LlamaIndex and OpenAI.
 image: /images/tutorials/ai/icons/llamaindex-icon.svg
-headcontent: Use YugaybteDB as the database backend for RAG applications
+headcontent: Use YugabyteDB as the database backend for RAG applications
 menu:
   preview:
     identifier: tutorials-ai-llamaindex-openai